AssassinUKG/Writeups/tryhackme/sweettooth_inc/readme.md

 ![image](https://user-images.githubusercontent.com/5285547/126915118-8b5be70b-b0a7-4a72-be93-333aa3915a6a.png)

 The same things we see.
-Let's try some of the commands.
+Let's try some of the commands and explore the API

 ```
 curl http://10.10.219.78:8086/ping -v -X HEAD